Varicose vein stripping

 Vein stripping is surgery to remove varicose veins in the legs.

 Vein stripping usually takes about 1 to 1 1/2 hours.
-Most people receive either:
+You may receive either:

 Why the Procedure Is Performed

-Today, doctors are doing fewer vein stripping surgeries because there are newer, non-surgical ways to treat varicose veins.
-These other treatments are less painful and have a much faster recovery time.
-However, these methods are not useful for people who have veins below the knee.
+Today, doctors are rarely performing vein stripping surgeries because there are newer, non-surgical ways to treat varicose veins that don't require general anesthesia and are done without an overnight hospital stay.
+These treatments are less painful, have better results, and have a much faster recovery time.

 The risks from vein stripping include: